gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/commit-details-view.png" alt="Commits Details view" />
 </p>

-The _Commit Details_ view provides rich details for commits and stashes: author, commit ID, links to Pull Requests and Issues, autolinks, changed files, and more.
+The _Commit Details_ view provides rich details for commits and stashes: author, commit ID, autolinks to pull requests and issues, changed files, and more.

 These will show contextually as you navigate: